nidhi6998/Nidhi_Power_Grid_Frequency_Control/README.md

 1. Modeled the power grid using a transfer function.
 2. Applied a sudden load disturbance at 8 seconds using a Step block.
-3. Designed a PI/PID controller for automatic correction.
+3. Designed a PI controller for automatic correction.
 4. Simulated the system response in MATLAB Simulink.
 5. Evaluated system stability and frequency restoration.